CrossingsCon/emfozzingenterprises.org/_static/awesome-cousins.md

 order: 50
 ---

-These are (some of) the cousins who supported us in the beginning during our official fundraiser, as well as those currently supporting us via Patreon.
+These are (some of) the cousins who supported us in the beginning during our official fundraiser.
+Many more have supported us since then via patreon, and are honoured [here](https://emfozzingenterprises.org/awesome-cousins/).
 Hats off to you, cousins!
 You're the reason CrossingsCon and Emfozzing Enterprises exists!

 <div id="wall-of-awesome-cousins" class="row">
   <div class="col-12 col-md-4">